 Do I need Planning Permission?

-We will advise you if planning permission is necessary but you can check this with your local planning authority as well.
+We will advise you if planning permission is necessary but you can check this with your local planning authority too.

 What is Permitted Development?